- Windows 10 builds prior to the Anniversary update do not have Cortana activated on the Lock Screen.

 Enable Cortana on the Windows 10 Lock Screen

-Although Cortana on the Lock Screen is still a hidden feature, there’s a way to enable it, by performing a simple registry tweak.
-To be able to speak with Cortana while still on the Lock Screen, do the following:
+Although Cortana on the Lock Screen is a hidden feature for builds before the Anniversary update, there’s a way to enable it.
+What you need to do is perform a simple registry tweak.

 Be aware that Cortana on the Lock Screen isn’t officially presented by Microsoft, and it works slow and buggy, so having it enabled all the time is maybe not a good idea.

-Let us know in the comments about your impressions about Cortana on the Lock Screen, if you tried the feature yet.
+Let us know in the comments about your impressions of having Cortana on the Lock Screen, if you tried the feature yet.